Dividend investing is about owning businesses that will pay you.

-The 8 Rules of Dividend Investing clarify the process of selecting high-quality dividend growth stocks so you know exactly what and when to buy and sell.
+The 8 Rules of Dividend Investing quantify the best dividend growth stocks for long-term investors so you know exactly what stocks to buy and sell.

 Rules 1 to 5: What to Buy